 Contact: Friends of Rock Island, 126 Country Club Drive, Clintonville, WI 54929; (715) 823-6873

 Facility: Facility has no electricity or running water.
-Water is available from an outside pump and there is a propane heater and stove.
-One week tours of duty for up to 6 adult volunteers (with a total of 10 maximum with children).
+Water is available from an outside solar pump and there are a propane refrigerator and cook stove in the docent kitchen and a propane parlor stove for heat.
+One week tours of duty for up to 6 adult volunteers (with a total of 9 maximum with children).
 Transportation to the lighthouse from the dock is provided.
+More Information on applying to be a volunteer docent is available on the website.
 Available Memorial Day through Columbus Day.